toralf/tinderbox/README.md

 The goal is to detect build issues of and conflicts between Gentoo packages.

 ## used scripts
 The setup of an image is made by *tbs.sh*.
 The helper script *chr.sh* is used to bind-mount host directories and files onto their chroot mount point counterparts.
 The wrapper *runme.sh* calls the tinderbox script *job.sh*  to support a  smooth upgrade of the tinderbox script itself.
 Bugs are filed with *bgo.sh*.
 Install artefacts are detected by *PRE-CHECK.sh* script.
-New or updated ebuilds of the gentoo repository are detected and put on top of arbitrarily choosen package lists by *insert_pkgs.sh*.
+Latest ebuilds are put on top of arbitrarily choosen package lists by *insert_pkgs.sh*.

 ## data files
 There are common portage files shared to all images: */etc/portage/package.{accept_keywords,env,mask,unmask,use}.common*, pattern files to help to *CATCH_ISSUES* and to *IGNORE_ISSUES*, the file *ALREADY_CATCHED* helps to avoid filing a bug more than once and a pattern file to *IGNORE_PACKAGES* packages from being emerged explicitely.

 ## installation
-Copy both the *bin* and the *data* directory into the directory: */home/tinderbox/tb* and create a directory to hold the chroot images (*images2* in the example below).
+Copy both the *bin* and the *data* directory into the directory: */home/tinderbox/tb* and create a directory to hold the chroot images (i.e. *images2*).

 ## typical calls
 Setup a new image: